yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/other-tools/risk-conditions.md

       <h3>Go to the routing section to include your lists and rules in your routes</h3>
       <div class="contentContainer">
         <p>
           Activate the Risk Conditions provider in the Connections section.
-Once the connection is established, add it to your routes, where you can then select the specific list(s) and/or rule(s) you want to use for each condition set.</a>.
+Once the connection is established, add it to your routes, where you can then select the specific list(s) and/or rule(s) you want to use for each condition set.
 				</p>
       </div>
     </div>